toothmonsterr/Small-Crimes-Collective/System/Basic Equipment Shop.md

   - player
   - stub
 ---
 You can purchase basic equipment from the general shops about town.
 These items are always available and can be purchased between sessions using the zenit your character earns.
-Items with this symbol ✦ on them are martial items, and only some classes have access to them- check if you can use them before you get them.
+Items with this symbol ✦ on them are martial items, and only some classes have access to them-- check if you can use them before you get them.

 | # Arcane Weapons                 | # Cost | # Accuracy  | # Damage          |
 | -------------------------------- | ------ | ----------- | ----------------- |